Lee Bard II

 Professional Interests

 Lee believes in an integrated care approach that emphasizes holistic wellness in an effort to improve mental health.
-Lee believes in examining the larger systems that affect us as individuals and using the relationship he creates with his clients as a mechanism for success.
+Lee believes in a feminist approach to therapy that examines the larger systems that affect us as individuals and uses the relationship he creates with his clients as a mechanism for success.
+Other areas of clinical interest include healthy masculinity, sex, kink, polyamory, and ethical non-monogamy.

 Personal Interests